Green Dot (NYSE:GDOT) Updates FY 2022 Earnings Guidance

 Green Dot (NYSE:GDOT – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $2.220-$2.350 for the period, compared to the Thomson Reuters consensus estimate of $2.670.
 The company issued revenue guidance of $1.39 billion-$1.43 billion, compared to the consensus revenue estimate of $1.44 billion.

+Green Dot (NYSE:GDOT – Get Rating) last issued its earnings results on Thursday, February 24th.
+The financial services provider reported $0.07 earnings per share for the quarter, missing analysts’ consensus estimates of $0.15 by ($0.08).
+Green Dot had a return on equity of 7.79% and a net margin of 3.31%.
+The firm had revenue of $330.84 million for the quarter, compared to analyst estimates of $309.35 million.
+During the same period in the previous year, the company earned $0.03 earnings per share.
+Green Dot’s revenue for the quarter was up 16.4% compared to the same quarter last year.
+As a group, research analysts anticipate that Green Dot will post 1.43 EPS for the current year.

-In other news, Director Glinda Bridgforth-Hodges sold 3,910 shares of the company’s stock in a transaction dated Wednesday, March 2nd.
-The stock was sold at an average price of $27.25, for a total value of $106,547.50.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-In the last 90 days, insiders have sold 5,410 shares of company stock worth $157,533.
-Corporate insiders own 3.40% of the company’s stock.
+In related news, Director Glinda Bridgforth-Hodges sold 3,910 shares of the stock in a transaction on Wednesday, March 2nd.
+The shares were sold at an average price of $27.25, for a total transaction of $106,547.50.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
+Insiders have sold 4,910 shares of company stock valued at $139,913 in the last three months.
+3.40% of the stock is owned by insiders.

-A number of large investors have recently bought and sold shares of GDOT.
-State Street Corp raised its holdings in shares of Green Dot by 7.9% during the fourth quarter.
-State Street Corp now owns 2,036,962 shares of the financial services provider’s stock valued at $73,820,000 after acquiring an additional 148,461 shares in the last quarter.
-Goldman Sachs Group Inc. raised its position in shares of Green Dot by 12.8% in the 4th quarter.
-Goldman Sachs Group Inc. now owns 1,371,139 shares of the financial services provider’s stock worth $49,690,000 after acquiring an additional 155,256 shares in the last quarter.
-Morgan Stanley boosted its position in shares of Green Dot by 13.6% during the second quarter.
-Morgan Stanley now owns 376,357 shares of the financial services provider’s stock valued at $17,632,000 after purchasing an additional 45,084 shares in the last quarter.
-Deutsche Bank AG grew its stake in Green Dot by 14.2% in the fourth quarter.
-Deutsche Bank AG now owns 242,262 shares of the financial services provider’s stock worth $8,781,000 after purchasing an additional 30,045 shares during the period.
-Finally, Legal & General Group Plc raised its holdings in Green Dot by 4.0% in the fourth quarter.
-Legal & General Group Plc now owns 163,315 shares of the financial services provider’s stock worth $5,919,000 after purchasing an additional 6,275 shares in the last quarter.
-Institutional investors own 91.13% of the company’s stock.
+A number of institutional investors and hedge funds have recently made changes to their positions in the business.
+Goldman Sachs Group Inc. lifted its position in shares of Green Dot by 12.8% in the 4th quarter.
+Goldman Sachs Group Inc. now owns 1,371,139 shares of the financial services provider’s stock worth $49,690,000 after purchasing an additional 155,256 shares during the period.
+State Street Corp lifted its position in Green Dot by 7.9% during the 4th quarter.
+State Street Corp now owns 2,036,962 shares of the financial services provider’s stock valued at $73,820,000 after acquiring an additional 148,461 shares during the period.
+Morgan Stanley lifted its position in Green Dot by 13.6% during the 2nd quarter.
+Morgan Stanley now owns 376,357 shares of the financial services provider’s stock valued at $17,632,000 after acquiring an additional 45,084 shares during the period.
+Deutsche Bank AG lifted its position in Green Dot by 14.2% during the 4th quarter.
+Deutsche Bank AG now owns 242,262 shares of the financial services provider’s stock valued at $8,781,000 after acquiring an additional 30,045 shares during the period.
+Finally, Millennium Management LLC lifted its position in Green Dot by 58.7% during the 4th quarter.
+Millennium Management LLC now owns 56,228 shares of the financial services provider’s stock valued at $2,038,000 after acquiring an additional 20,806 shares during the period.
+91.13% of the stock is owned by institutional investors and hedge funds.

 About Green Dot (Get Rating)